Directory of Recommended Links

 Missouri Botanic Garden's TROPICOS Databases

-"All of the nomenclatural, bibliographic, and specimen data accumulated in MBG’s electronic databases during the past 25 years are publicly available here.
-This system has over one million scientific names, 3.4 million specimen records, 111,000 bibliographic citations, and more than 70,000 images of living plants and specimens."
+"All of the nomenclatural, bibliographic, and specimen data accumulated in MBG's electronic databases during the past 25 years are publicly available here.
+This system has over 1.2 million scientific names and 4.0 million specimen records."

 Missouri Botanical Garden Press